 About the Division of Enrollment Management

 The Division of Enrollment Management at Appalachian State University is responsible for planning, implementing, assessing and providing services and programs that promote student success — from pre-enrollment through graduation.
-The division comprises the Office of Admissions, Office of Online and Transfer Services, Office of the Registrar, Office of Student Financial Aid and University Scholarships, and College Access Partnerships.
+The division comprises the Office of Admissions, Office of the Registrar, Office of Transfer Admissions and Engagement, and Office of Student Financial Aid and University Scholarships.
 Learn more at https://em.appstate.edu.

 About the Division of Student Affairs